I’ve been researching the warmest wool products available. Here’s what I discovered:

 Other Wools

-Other warm (and very soft) wools include llama, camel, angora, cashmere, vicuna and guanaco.
+Other warm (and very soft) wools include llama, camel, angora, cashmere, vicuna, and guanaco.

 Durability and Fineness

-In terms of durability, bison is in most cases the strongest, followed by qiviut and yak down, alpaca and merino.
+In terms of durability, bison is in most cases the strongest, followed by qiviut and yak down alpaca and merino.

-In the merino world, look for wool labelled “ultrafine” (around 15-17 µ) or “superfine” (about 18-20 µ).
+In the merino world, look for wool labeled “ultrafine” (around 15-17 µ) or “superfine” (about 18-20 µ).

 Here’s a list of fibers from finest to coarsest (in microns):